 The room is located right around the back of the elevator.
 Once entered you can enjoy a beautiful view of the bay and the Port of Miami through the wide window.
 The view is amazing.
 Right underneath the window is a work desk corner table and a small sofa-lounger with a table in front of it.
 The windows have very good noise insulation as you can bearly hear it when the cruise ship blast their horns.

 The king bed comes with nightstands and reading lights on either side.
 Only the left side of the bed has controls for the sheer and blackout curtains of the window.
 Both of them are electrically controlled.

-Adjacent to the bed is a flatscreen TV which is on top of a cabinet.
+Adjacent to the bed is a flatscreen TV that is on top of a cabinet.
 The cabinet has four drawers to store your stuff if you want to.
 I usually avoid using drawers, while otherwise, you will forget stuff if it’s out of sight.

 The little hallway from the room door to the bed houses a fully computerized and weight-sensitive minibar.
 If you take it out you get automatically charged to your hotel bill.
-This makes it impossible to buy your own supplies and put it in the fridge.
-At least you get 2 complimentary bottles of water every day and coffee and tea maker is complimentary as well.
+This makes it impossible to buy your own supplies and put them in the fridge.
+At least you get 2 complimentary bottles of water every day and the coffee and tea maker is complimentary as well.

 I was very surprised by the size of the bathroom.
 The entrance to it is located right after you walk into the room to your right.
 Besides a shower/tub combination and the vanity you also find the closet in the bathroom rather than the actual room.
 Inside the closet, you find a PJ, iron, Ironing board, room safe, extra bedding sheets and hangers.
 Next to the closet is a glass shelf with more space to put stuff.